Tsuki to Hoshi ga Odoru Midnight: Production and release

-Manamo Miyata did not participate in the music recording of this single and had announced her graduation from the group due to health reasons.
+Manamo Miyata did not participate in the music recording of this single and had announced her graduation from the group for health reasons.

 On October 26, 2022, the rehearsal dance video for the title song was released.

 "10-byō Tenshi", "Sonota Ōzei Type" and "Blueberry & Raspberry" were first performed on November 12–13, 2022, during Hinatazaka46's nationwide Happy Smile Tour 2022 at the on Yoyogi National Gymnasium 1st Gymnasium, while "Hey!
-Ohisama!", "Kodoku na Toki" and "Isshōichido no Natsu" were first performed on December 17–18, 2022, during the venue of Hinatazaka46's event Hinakuri2022 at the Ariake Arena.
+Ohisama!", "Kodoku na Toki" and "Isshōichido no Natsu" were first performed on December 17–18, 2022, during Hinatazaka46's event Hinakuri2022 at the Ariake Arena.

 Reception

 "Tsuki to Hoshi ga Odoru Midnight" sold 423 thousand copies within three days after release, according to Billboard Japan.

 On "10-byō Tenshi", Real Sound commented that the four singers' well-balanced singing voices well expressed the "bittersweet" themes of first love and the end of summer, and that the "relaxed" song would likely be used to "cool down" between the group's more intense numbers during live performances.